Oat Bran Muffins (No Flour, Gluten-Free with Sugar-Free Option)

 Instructions

-• Put into greased muffin tins (mini or regular size) or for a simpler option, simply place on a prepared cookie sheet or baking stone.
+- Spoon the batter into greased muffin tins (mini or regular size), or for a simpler option, drop onto a prepared baking sheet or stone.

 Notes